zoeskan/MCB185/unit0_tools_of_the_trade/README.md

 ## Unix/Linux ##

-Most professional bioinformatics is done in a Unix/Linux environment.
-You don't have to love Unix/Linux, but you do have to be proficient at it.
-The file, `REFERENCE.md`, contains all of the Unix commands we use in the course (also all of the Python programming concepts).
+Most professional bioinformatics is done in a Unix/Linux environment, so you must become familiar with it.
+The file, `UNIX_REFERENCE.md`, contains all of the Unix commands we use in the course.

 ### What's the deal with Unix vs. Linux? ###

 Most people about to embark on an adventure in bioinformatics programming will be using some flavor of Linux (e.g. Debian, Fedora, LinuxLite, Mint, Ubuntu, etc.) and not actually Unix.
 Is there a difference between Linux and Unix?
 No and yes.
-Linux was designed to be just like Unix, so from a practical standpoint they are very similar.
-Despite looking the same, they share no source code in common.
+Linux was designed to behave just like Unix, so from a practical standpoint they are very similar.
+Despite behaving the same, they share no source code in common.
 The biggest difference is philosophical.
 Unix is a commercial product and Linux is free open source software (FOSS).
 From a philosophical perspective, they are very different.
 In this document, the terms